slavo3dev/slavo/posts/what_is_react_native.md

 ---
-title: 'What is React Native'
+title: "What is React Native"
-date: '2022-09-12'
+date: "2022-09-12"
-author: 'Slavo'
+author: "Slavo"
-image: 'reactnative-post.png'
+image: "reactnative-post.png"
-excerpt: 'React is a JavaScript library for building user interfaces.'
+excerpt: "React is a JavaScript library for building user interfaces."
-isFeatured: true
+isFeatured: false
-category: 'React Native'
+category: "React Native"
 ---

 ### React is a JavaScript library for building user interfaces